 Grants from the Oklahoma Arts Council help students harness and develop their creativity and improve their education.
 Arts education gives students the tools they need to compete in a global and creative workforce.
 Grants for arts education in schools are listed below:

-Small Grant Support for Schools
+NOTE: This grant program replaces Small Grant Support for Schools.

-Arts in Alternative Education Grant (Closed)
+Arts in Alternative Education Grants

-Arts in Education Grants
+Arts in Alternative Education Community Partnerships

 See the Arts in Communities page for arts education programs that take place outside of normal school hours.